ImperialCollegeLondon/froth_monitor/README.md

 ---
 Froth monitor is an interactive GUI application for analyzing froth videos in real-time or offline.
-It allows users to draw Regions of Interest (ROIs), track froth movement using optical flow algorithm (more algorithms in the future), and export detailed analysis results, including velocity data, timestamps, and average velocity.
+It allows users to draw **Regions of Interest (ROIs)**, track **froth movement** using optical flow algorithm (more algorithms in the future), and export detailed analysis results, including **delta pixels between frames, velocity data and timestamps**.
+It allows user to calibrate the **ratio of pixel to real distance** by ruler drawing, and define the **overflow direction of froths** by arrow drawing.
+It is also capable of **recording real-time video** from the camera.

-## Features

-- Real-time froth movement tracking via live camera input.
-- Supports video imports in popular formats (e.g., MP4, AVI).
-- Draw, manage, and analyze multiple Regions of Interest (ROIs).
-- Advanced velocity analysis using dense optical flow (Farneback method) (more algorithms in the future).
-- Real-time visualization of movement and scrolling axis for velocities.
-- Data export in CSV and Excel formats, with customizable settings.
-- Automatically save and load application data.
-- Integrated video recording for live camera input.

-## Demo

-## Installation
+## Installation and Usage

 1. Clone the repository: